-The decision to issue a timely warning shall be decided on a case-by-case basis in compliance with the Clery Act.
-The decision is made by the College Administration or designees, considering all available facts, whether the crime is considered a serious or continuing threat to students or employees and the possible risk of compromising law enforcement efforts.
+The decision to issue a timely warning shall be made on a case-by-case basis in compliance with the Clery Act.
+The decision is made by college administration or designees, considering all available facts, whether the crime is considered a serious or continuing threat to students or employees, and the possible risk of compromising law enforcement efforts.